 Furthermore, one of the amazing things about the piano is the fact that a person has 10 fingers at their disposal, and if you’ve learned how to make the best out of them, and can stretch them far apart from each other, extremely beautiful and interesting chord voicings can be used.

-For instance, a C-chord that looks like what I showed in the image above, can be played on a piano using entirely different voicings that make it sounds far more interesting and beautiful.
+For instance, a C-chord that looks like what I showed in the image above, can be played on a piano using entirely different voicings that make it sound far more interesting and beautiful.

-Of course, there are different chord voicings on a guitar as well, but ultimately, the piano serves this purpose a lot more because you have ten fingers, so you can stuff a lot more notes in there that make the chord sound so much better.
+Of course, there are different chord voicings on a guitar as well, some of which I’ve explored in my guitar chords guide, but ultimately, the piano serves this purpose a lot more because you have ten fingers, so you can stuff a lot more notes in there that make the chord sound so much better.

-For instance, you can play a C-chord on the piano that looks like this on the piano:
+For instance, you can play a C-chord on the piano that looks like this:

 You can see how more sophisticated this chord voicing is in comparison to the C-chord that I listed near the beginning of the article.